mazharul-webbuilder/vueJs/README.md

 # vueJs
-Learning and Practicing VueJs and Developing an E-commerce Application with backend Laravel, Communicating through API.
+Learning and Practicing VueJs and Developing an E-commerce Application with backend Laravel, Communicating through Laravel API.